 So how is life in Australia different from elsewhere?

-Not if you think about the daily routine: find work, get on with it, get home, more work and chores, then dreams, fun, plans, and back to bills, and...on it goes.
+Not if you think about the daily routine: find work, get on with it, get home, more work and chores, then dreams, fun, plans, and back to bills and...on it goes.

 But it's the environment and the feel that are different and give you the chance to create a better lifestyle for you and your family.

-Remember the old cliche that you can't have your cake and eat it too?
+Remember the old cliché that you can’t have your cake and eat it too?
 Now you can.

-If sun, swimming and surf is not your thing you have plenty of options to go for a "tree change".
+If sun, swimming and surf is not your thing you have plenty of options to go for a tree change.

 Surrounded by the bush and wilderness.
 Waking up to the chorus of laughing kookaburras.
 Or the rolling trills of a lorikeet.